hyprwm/hyprland-wiki/content/configuring/core/rules/window-rules.md

 Keep in mind that you _have_ to declare at least one field, but not all.

 > [!NOTE]
-> To get more information about a window's class, title, XWayland status or its
+> To get more information about a window's class, title, Xwayland status or its
 > size, you can use `hyprctl clients`.

 > [!NOTE]